0xPARC/0xparc-intro-book/src/oram.typ

 further, it does not leak any information about the new path.

 Now this is great.
 Our idea thus is to write this block back to the root bucket.
-However, there is also an obvious problem!
+However, there is also an obvious problem.
 The root bucket has a capacity of $Z$, and if we keep writing blocks back to the root, soon enough the root bucket will overflow!
 Therefore, we now introduce a new procedure called #emph[eviction] to cope with this problem.